Getting Started

 The bot uses Discord's Application Commands for slash commands and context menus.
 To register the application commands to the Discord API, you can run the following command:

-If you have debug mode enabled and have HOME_GUILD_ID set in the .env file, the bot will register the commands in the development guild.
 If you don't have debug mode enabled, the bot will register the commands globally.

 If you want to force the bot to register the commands globally, you can run the following command: